Reaching diffraction-limited localization with coherent PTAs: Constructing coherent maps of the GW sky

 We introduce the aperture matrices:

 which depend on the full pulsar position vector.
 Following our previous work, we construct the left and right matched-filter maps, which estimate the GW distribution across the sky \citep{Jow}:

 where ${\bf d} = [\tilde{\tau}_1,...,\tilde{\tau}_N]$ is the time Fourier transform of the pulsar timing residuals for each pulsar in the array.
 Here, as in Ref.~\cite{Jow}, we assume that there is no correlation between the pulsar noise in constructing the matched filter maps.
-In Ref.~\cite{Jow}, we assume that the pulsar distances were unknown and that the pulsar term simply contributed to the noise.
+In Ref.~\cite{Jow}, we assume that the pulsar distances are effectively unknown.
+In this scenario, in the limit where $2\pi fr$ is large, $\mathcal{P}$ has effectively negligible contribution to any two-point correlations of the timing residuals due to its highly oscillatory nature.
 Practically, this amounts to dropping the $P(f;r)$ term in the timing residuals.
-Here, we consider coherent matched-filter maps, where we include the pulsar term.
+Here, we consider fully coherent matched-filter maps, where the pulsar term is well constrained.
 The coherent matched-filter maps then exhibits a distinctive sinusoidal intensity modulation which depends only on the polar angle originating from the pulsar position (i.e. only on $\theta$ for a pulsar located at the north pole).
 As we add pulsars, bright islands form in the matched filter map as these sinusoidal patterns add constructively.
 These bright fringes allow for gravitational wave localization far beyond the resolution limit derived using the earth term only (see Fig. \ref{fig:nu30}).
 However, distinguishing the primary peak and the secondary ``side lobes'' (i.e. bright secondary islands offset from the GW position) depends on the signal to noise ratio.
 As the dimensionless parameter $\nu$ increases, the fringe spacing gets smaller and smaller and the side lobes peak at higher and higher fractions of the maximum pixel (which corresponds to the location of the GW).